pkukkapalli/blockly-gamepad-navigation/NOTES.md

 - [ ] **Better test app**: the test app is quite clunky.
 The instructions on the top take up quite a lot of space, and it also uses a lot of horizontal space, which can make using the Chrome developer tools cumbersome.
+Make the instructions and intro dismissable.

 - [ ] **Better navigation controls**: the default controls migrated from the keyboard navigation plugin are quite cumbersome to use, and not very